Manasasarovar/steering-control-design-for-self-driving-car/README.md

 # steering-control-design-for-self-driving-car
+# Introduction
+Recently, there have been significant improvements in vehicle technologies.
+Along with a development, various researches are still in progress to overcome existing obstacles.
+Autonomous vehicles are being tested under the real road conditions, and similar ongoing challenges such as DARPA [1] encourage development of advanced technologies.
+In detail, performing numerous experiments is crucial to adapt a new technology into the real world after buildup process.
+Throughout the field test, it can be analyzed to see the difference whether the method shows enhancement or not, compared to existing functions.

-A discrete time Linear Quadratic Regulator (LQR) for a self-driving car steering system he following concepts central to control theory and controller design.
+# A discrete time Linear Quadratic Regulator (LQR) for a self-driving car steering system
+he following concepts central to control theory and controller design.

 1) PID Control